FlagOpen/FlagEmbedding/README.md

 #### Using HuggingFace Transformers

-With transformers package, you can use the model like this: First, you pass your input through the transformer model, then you select the last hidden state of first token (i.e., [CLS]) as the sentence embedding.
+With the transformers package, you can use the model like this: First, you pass your input through the transformer model, then you select the last hidden state of the first token (i.e., [CLS]) as the sentence embedding.

 ```python
 from transformers import AutoTokenizer, AutoModel